sashoota/sf_data_science/Project 0/README.md

-## This is just a test project with a plank description
+## This is just a test project with a blank description